Lokesh-Balamurugan/movie-recommendation-system/README.md

 ## Streamlit Application

-A Streamlit application was built for demo purposes to showcase the recommendation system.
+Even though we can't create users with their favorite movies and preferences dynamically, we have a dataset with different user IDs and their favorite movies.
+The application uses this dataset, where users can enter a user ID and receive movie recommendations.

 You can access the application here: [Movie Recommendation App](https://huggingface.co/spaces/lokeshbalamurugan20/MovieRecommendation).

 ## Contributing

-Absolutely love contributions to improve my movie recommendation system!
+Absolyely love contributions to improve this movie recommendation system!
 Here’s how you can contribute:

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).